Last Updated: June 4, 2022

 The potential advantage of this method is that maintenance—and so any necessary downtime—can be planned.
 The other advantage is that only those parts that show signs of damage or deterioration need to be changed.

 This is distinctly better than reactive maintenance because it often results in fewer problems and less downtime.
 However, its start up costs can be far more expensive than reactive maintenance.
 Which is due, in part, to the higher costs in equipment and specialised training for staff.

 By using vibration analysis, you can make reactive maintenance an effective, affordable solution.
-But, of course, without vibration analysis it’s not hard to see why some businesses prefer predictive maintenance against reactive maintenance, and wireless vibration monitoring is becoming ever more affordable.
+But, of course, without vibration analysis it’s not hard to see why some businesses prefer vibration sensor predictive maintenance against reactive maintenance, and wireless vibration monitoring is becoming ever more affordable.